-The Canada Workers Benefit (CWB) is a refundable tax credit under section 122.7 of the ITA, it is intended to supplement the earnings of low and modest income workers.
+The Canada Workers Benefit (CWB) is a refundable tax credit under section 122.7 of the ITA, which is intended to supplement the earnings of low- and modest-income workers.
 The CWB has two components: a base amount and a supplement for certain individuals with disabilities.
-Each of these components also has a phase-in threshold and rate and a phase-out threshold and rate.
-With respect to the base amount, in 2021, the CWB increases by 26 cents for every dollar of "working income" (generally employment and business income) in excess of \$3,000, up to a maximum entitlement of \$1,395 for single individuals without dependants, or \$2,403 for families (couples and single parents).
-The benefit is then reduced by 12% of adjusted net income in excess of \$13,194 for single individuals without dependants, or \$17,522 for families.
+Each of these components also has a phase-in threshold rate and a phase-out threshold and rate.

-Clause 22 of Bill C-30 amends section 122.7 of the ITA to expand the thresholds and rates for the base amount and disability supplement in the following ways:
+Clauses 22(2) and 22(3) of Bill C-30 amend section 122.7 of the ITA to expand the thresholds and rates for the base amount and disability supplement in the following ways:

-- for the base amount (section 122.7(2)): - the phase-in rate is increased from 26% to 27% for single individuals without dependants as well as families, - the phase-out rate is being increased from 12% to 15%, for both single individuals and families, and - the phase-out thresholds from \$13,194 to \$22,944 for single individuals without dependants and from \$17,522 to \$26,177 for families; and - for the disability supplement (section 122.7(3)): - the phase-in rate is being increased from 26% to 27% for both single individuals and families,
+- For the base amount (amended section 122.7(2)), - the phase-in rate is increased from 26% to 27% for single individuals without dependants and families; - the phase-out rate is being increased from 12% to 15% for both single individuals without dependants and families; and - the phase-out thresholds from \$12,820 to \$22,944 for single individuals without dependants and from \$17,025 to \$26,177 for families.

-- the phase-out rate is being increased from 12% to 15%, for both single individuals and most families, - the phase-out rate is being increased from 6% to 7.5%, for couples that are both disabled, and - the phase-out income threshold is being increased from \$24,815 to \$32,244 for single individuals and from \$37,548 to \$42,197 for families.
+- For the disability supplement (amended section 122.7(3)), - the phase-in rate is being increased from 26% to 27% for both single individuals without dependants and families; - the phase-out rate is being increased from 12% to 15% for both single individuals without dependants and most families; - the phase-out rate is being increased from 6% to 7.5%, for couples who are both disabled; and - the phase-out income threshold is being increased from \$24,111 to \$32,244 for single individuals without dependants and from \$36,483 to \$42,197 for families.

-Clause 22(1) also adds new section 122.7(1.3) to introduce a secondary earner exemption to the CWB, which would allow the lower-earning spouse or common-law partner in a couple to exclude up to \$14,000 of their working income from their adjusted net income for the purpose of the CWB income test.
-This would allow secondary earners in a couple to earn up to that amount before their family's CWB entitlement starts being reduced as a result.
+Clause 22(1) of the bill adds section 122.7(1.3) to the ITA to introduce a secondary earner exemption to the CWB, which allows the lower-earning spouse or common-law partner in a couple to exclude up to \$14,000 of their working income from their adjusted net income for the purpose of the CWB income test.
+This allows secondary earners in a couple to earn up to that amount before their CWB entitlement starts being reduced as a result.